smart-data-models/dataModel.KeyPerformanceIndicator/KeyPerformanceIndicator/doc/spec_ES.md

       x-ngsi:
         type: Property
     kpiValue:
-      description: ' It can be of any type.'
+      description: 'Value of the KPI.
+It can be of any type.'
-      type:
+      oneOf:
-        - string
+        - type: string
-        - number
+        - type: number
-        - boolean
+        - type: boolean
-        - object
+        - type: object
-        - array
+        - type: array
       x-ngsi:
         type: Property
     location: